The Metric 73% of Operators Track Wrong: How Revenue Masks Business Decline (And Why Revenue per Hour Tells the Real Story)

 Revenue per hour increases temporarily through unsustainable methods.
 Looks like an improvement, but it’s actually borrowing from future capacity.

-Revenue: $121K.
-Hours: 44 weekly (same).
-Revenue per hour: $634 (↑38%).
+Revenue per hour: $634 (↑38%)

 Looks amazing.
 But client satisfaction drops.
 Referrals stop.
 Retention tanks.
 Six months later, revenue was back to $82K because all the poorly-delivered clients churned.

-Real leverage: Compress delivery through systems, templates, and quality-preserving optimization.
 False leverage: Compress delivery by cutting corners, reducing quality, or burning out the team.

 Escape: Track revenue per hour AND client satisfaction/retention.
 Both must maintain or improve.
 If revenue per hour increases but satisfaction drops, you’re in false leverage.

-Advanced: Revenue Per Hour by Client Segment
+Advanced: How To Use Revenue Per Hour By Client Segment To Allocate Capacity

 Not all clients contribute equally to revenue per hour.